CarlosAMolina/carlosamolina.github.io/projects/check-iframe/introduction.md

 This Firefox add-on that indicates if the current web page uses iframe or frame tags by changing the colour of the add-on icon.

-Click on the add-on icon to work with a pop-up window that gives you details and allows you to configure the addo.
+Click on the add-on icon to work with a pop-up window that gives you details and allows you to configure the add-on.

 ### Add-on notifications